ayw2026/ayw2026.github.io/_pages/info.md

 - 12 grants for those who, regardless of their career stage, submit an abstract to hold a presentation and whose abstract is accepted.
 - 4 grants for those who do not submit an abstract, but must be master’s or first-year Ph.D. students (in this case, a certificate from a supervisor is required to confirm this).

 Participants who will be awarded an accommodation grant will receive a notification by December 23, 2025, with all the instructions to follow to confirm the grant.
+Only after this message, should you obtain the accommodation grant, you will be asked to prove your AIRO membership or become an AIRO member.

 If you have further questions, you can send an email to `airoyoungworkshop2026@gmail.com` and `airo.young.researchers@gmail.com`.